-The next photo is from one of the beach locations at Barcelo Bavaro Palace for romantic dinner for couples.
-Be subtle with your boyfriend/husband/partner at the moment of check-in at the hotel and “innocently” let him know that it would be an excellent idea for a reservation.
+The next photo is from one of the beach locations at Barcelo Bavaro Palace.
+This is the hotel location assigned for a romantic dinner among couples.
+Be subtle with your boyfriend/husband/partner at the moment of check-in at the hotel and “innocently” let him know that it would be an excellent idea for a reservation (wink).
 Trust me; it is very romantic.
 He’ll love it too.
 Ha!

 Las Olas: Bar near the water park.

 Carey: Lobby bar.

 Coffee Rum & Cigar Lounge: Bar near the lobby.
 Specialty rums and cigars.